learn-co-curriculum/fewpjs-reviewing-javascript-events/README.md

 }
 ```

-?: The `DOMContentLoaded` event fires at when:
+?: The `DOMContentLoaded` event fires when:

 ( ) the CSS & JavaScript have finished loading.
 (X) the page's DOM is fully parsed. ( ) the page has begun loading. ( ) there is an error during the page load.